rumashie/Data-Correction-Script/Project-Overview.md

 | Language                                | Language Service was given in                 |
 | Service Method                          | Method of Service                             |

 The original data reveals an incorrect hierarchical relationship where sessions of the same Service are associated with unique Service Schedules.
-Sessions of the same service that occurred in the same Month and Year *should* have the same Service Schedule ID.
+Sessions of the same service that occurred within Month and Year *should* have the same Service Schedule ID.

 **Example 1:**
 ![example1](example1.png)